-Should I add on or buy a bigger home?
+Should I add on to my home or sell and buy a bigger home?

 You should consider these questions before making a choice between adding on to your existing home, upgrading your condo verses moving up in the market to a larger house or condo complex.